-Once called the ‘third eye,’ the pineal gland is a small gland located deep in the center of the brain.
-Named for its pinecone shape, this gland secretes melatonin, which plays a role in the circadian rhythms or body clock.
+The pineal gland is a small gland in the center of the brain.
+It secretes melatonin, which plays a role in the circadian rhythms or body clock.
 It may also affect bone metabolism, mental health, and other aspects of health.

 The brain has two hemispheres, connected by a network of fibers.
-The pineal gland is located in the middle of the brain, in between the two hemispheres.
+The pineal gland is in the middle of the brain, in between the two hemispheres.

-The pineal gland contains mainly pinealocytes, which are cells that produce the hormone melatonin; and glial cells, which are a particular type of brain cells that support neurons (the cells that transmit information to other cells).
+The pineal gland mainly contains pinealocytes, which are cells that produce the hormone melatonin; and glial cells, which are a particular type of brain cells that support neurons.

 The pineal gland is key to the body’s internal clock because it regulates the body’s circadian rhythms.
 Circadian rhythms are the daily rhythms of the body, including signals that make someone feel tired, sleep, wake up, and feel alert around the same time each day.